 Hundreds of thousands of Rohingya have fled persecution in Rakhine, fueling a humanitarian crisis.
 Most have fled to Bangladesh, which has limited land and resources.
 Some have also fled to Malaysia, India, Thailand, and Indonesia.

-Our main intervention includes providing humanitarian aid to internally displaced people and host communities in Rakhine State including the following:
+Interventions have included humanitarian aid to internally displaced people and host communities in Rakhine State, including the following:

-We also work to provide emergency relief for natural disasters including building shelters for those affected by cyclones.
+We also have worked to provide emergency relief for natural disasters including building shelters for those affected by cyclones.
+While programming inside of Myanmar has been completed, support for refugees from Myanmar continue in other countries, including Bangladesh.